Application for the fall semester 2018 is open until April 30th 2018.

 8 scholarships (65% TV-L E13, 3 years) for its Ph.D. program.

-The SMiP group is a transregional collaboration of twelve renowned behavioral researchers from five German universities: University of Mannheim, Albert-Ludwigs-University Freiburg, Ruprecht-Karls-University Heidelberg, University of Koblenz-Landau at Landau, and Eberhard Karls University Tübingen.
+The SMiP group is a transregional collaboration of thirteen renowned behavioral researchers from five German universities: University of Mannheim, Albert-Ludwigs-University Freiburg, Ruprecht-Karls-University Heidelberg, University of Koblenz-Landau at Landau, and Eberhard Karls University Tübingen.
 The SMiP group aims to overcome a persistent and growing challenge in behavioral research, namely, the gap between substantive research in basic and applied fields of psychology and latest developments in statistical modeling and psychometrics.

 The Ph.D. program starting in October 2018 supports and accelerates work on the Ph.D. projects: It entails 6 semesters of courses, skill trainings, and workshops instructed by renowned experts in the respective fields.
 The SMiP group provides scientific contact and exchange with successful researchers world-wide and supports visits to external labs in research groups abroad.
 Travel support, your own office space, IT equipment, and access to laboratory facilities are included.